7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-The flushing of condoms in the toilet can cause blockages to both your home’s plumbing and wastewater treatment plants.
+Flushing condoms down the toilet could cause blockages in both your home’s plumbing and wastewater treatment facilities.

-Grease and oil must be removed from a container, then thrown in the trash, as they can harden and cause obstructions in your drains, or pipes.
+Oil and grease must be removed from the container, and then disposed of in the trash, because they’ll harden, causing obstructions in your drains or pipes.

-Tampons and sanitary pads are typically advertised in the form of "flushable, " but flushing them can cause problems later when they mix with other things to cause a terrible clog.
+Tampons and sanitary pad are usually marketed to be "flushable, " but flushing them will only lead to trouble later on when they mix with other things and cause a clog.

 5. Medicines

-It is not recommended to flush medications through the toilet, as they could contaminate water sources.
+Medicines should not be flushed into the toilet as they could contaminate water sources.

 6. Dental floss

-Dental floss is crafted to be sturdy and durable, meaning it won’t be able to break when wet, which can lead to possible blockages in your pipes.
+Dental floss is designed to be strong that means it will not be able to break in water, causing the possibility of clogging your pipes.

 7. Paper towels

-Contrary to toilet paper papers have a stronger weave that means they are less likely to degrade quickly after being they’re wet.
-They can easily cause blockages.
+Contrary to toilet paper papers have a stronger weave, which will make them less likely to deteriorate quickly once wet, meaning they can quickly cause blockages.

 Item | Reason for not Flushing |